kristinriebe/solarsystem-workshop/README.md

 * In fact, the planets move on ellipses, with the Sun at one of the focal points.
 We'll ignore this in this workshop and stick to the simplified circles.

-##Extra: Orbit eccentricity
+## Extra: Orbit eccentricity
 * Take the orbit eccentricity into account: shift the orbit path, so the sun lies at one of the focal points of the ellipse.
 I.e.: shift it in x-direction by `a*ecc` (semi-major axis times eccentricity).
 Scale the x-direction by a/distance, the y-direction by b/distance. b is the semi-minor axis, `b = a*sqrt(1-ecc**2)`.
 (Don't forget `import math` for sqrt!)

-* The orbit orientation is not yet correct - in truth, the orbits axes are not aligned!
+* The orbit orientation is not yet correct - in truth, the orbit axes of the planets are not aligned!
 But taking the true orientation and also the inclination angle against e.g. Earth's orbit plane into account is beyond the scope of this workshop.

-##Camera Animation (may be skipped here)
+## Camera Animation (may be skipped here)
 * Let's get the camera moving and add a camera path.
 Follow the next steps first via Blender's graphical interface, then check the log-output and the mouse-over tips for the functions and attributes to script this part as well.
   - Add a circle via `Add`, `Curve`, `Circle`.
 Rename it to something like *CameraPath*.
 Set its location to (0,0,0) (`Alt`+`G`).
 Scale it such that there is still some distance between the circle and the sun (view it from top view to check this, `Numpad 7`; scale factor ~ 3.3 if using the scales from above).
   - Switch to `Edit Mode` (`Tab` key), drag the right-most point of the circle beyond the last planet.
 Switch back to `Object Mode` (`Tab` key).